-For binary compatibility, translated x86_64 code is permitted to execute through Rosetta with no signature information at all.
-No specific identity is conveyed to this code through the device-specific Secure Enclave signing procedure and it executes with precisely the same limitations that native unsigned code executing on an Intel-based Mac.
+For binary compatibility, translated x86\64 code is permitted to execute through Rosetta with no signature information at all.
+No specific identity is conveyed to this code through the device-specific Secure Enclave signing procedure, and it executes with precisely the same limitations as native unsigned code executing on an Intel-based Mac.